sjdksl/wanderlus/README.md

-# Wanderlus
+# Wanderlust

-Wanderlus is a travel-themed website built using HTML, CSS, and JavaScript.
-It's designed to inspire wanderlust and provide travel enthusiasts with information and inspiration for their next adventure.
+Wanderlust is a travel-themed website built using HTML, CSS, and JavaScript.
+It's designed to inspire Wanderlust and provide travel enthusiasts with information and inspiration for their next adventure.

 ## Table of Contents
 - [Features](#features)